proemmer/webpac-docs/README.md

 By [Benjamin Proemmer](https://github.com/proemmer)

-Webpac is a software which offers an web-interface for accessing Step7 plc's.
+Webpac is a software which offers an web-interface for accessing Step7 PLC's.
-This interface gave you the opportunity to read from the pc and also write to it.
+This interface enables you to read and write to/from PLC.
-Furthermore it supports the functionality to subscribe to get informed if some data has been changed.
+Furthermore it supports the functionality to subscribe for events if data changes.

 ![System Overview](./images/System.PNG)